Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Related Work

 \subsection{Security Studies on A2A Communication Protocols}

-Google’s A2A protocol has become a prominent standard for coordinating multiple AI agents, but its security implications remain an active research area.
-A case study by Duan and Lu \cite{duan2025agent} assesses the A2A protocol for edge-computing environments, noting that edge-based multi-agent systems face heterogeneity, scalability, dynamicity, and resource constraints; their analysis shows that the A2A \textit{Agent Card} mechanism helps address heterogeneity but lacks a standard schema to capture host-level resource information.
-Habler et al. \cite{habler2025building} analyze the security of A2A using the \textit{MAESTRO} threat-modeling framework, with emphasis on vulnerabilities in Agent Card management, task-execution integrity, and authentication, and propose secure development practices.
-Nevertheless, the analysis is limited to application-level threats and does not address protocol-level threats inherent to A2A.
+A case study by Duan and Lu \cite{duan2025agent} assesses the A2A protocol for edge-computing environments, noting that edge-based multi-agent systems face heterogeneity, scalability, dynamicity, and resource constraints.
+Habler et al. \cite{habler2025building} analyze the security of A2A using the MAESTRO threat-modeling framework, with emphasis on vulnerabilities in Agent Card management, task-execution integrity, and authentication.
 Louck et al. \cite{louck2025proposal} provide recommendations to enhance the A2A protocol for handling sensitive data in multi-agent workflows.
-The authors propose protocol-level refinements; however, these remain largely conceptual and example-driven, without attack-based evaluation, formal security guarantees, or assessment of scalability and performance overhead.
-In addition, they identify critical weaknesses in A2A, including insufficient token-lifetime controls, lack of strong customer authentication, and over-broad access scopes.
-Empirical prompt-injection tests indicate that the proposed refinements can reduce sensitive-data leakage while maintaining low latency.
+The authors propose protocol-level refinements; however, these remain largely conceptual and example-driven.

-Beyond protocol analysis, a broader multi-agent security study by He et al. \cite{he2025comprehensive} shows that vulnerabilities in individual components can cascade through inter‑agent communications, illustrating that rigorous threat modeling and benchmarking are necessary for trustworthy multi-agent systems.
-A2A has also been extended to specific domains: Duan et al. \cite{duan2025ai} propose an AI‑Agent Communication Network (ACN) for 6G environments where security is treated as an inherent property of the underlying network, rather than being addressed at the protocol level; other works examine A2A’s use in edge-computing scenarios, focusing on scalability and heterogeneity rather than explicit threat analysis.
+A broad multi-agent security study by He et al. \cite{he2025comprehensive} shows that vulnerabilities in individual components can cascade through inter-agent communications.
+A2A has also been extended to specific domains: Duan et al. \cite{duan2025ai} propose an AI‑Agent Communication Network (ACN) for 6G environments where security is treated as an inherent property of the underlying network rather than being addressed at the protocol level.
 In summary, these studies underscore that while A2A provides a foundational communication framework, robust security requires formal threat models, cryptographic enhancements, and empirical validation.

 {\ding{51}} {\ding{55}}